BBC urged to get a ‘grip’ as Match Of The Day 2 set to air without presenters

 The BBC has been urged to get a “grip” of the impartiality row over Gary Lineker as its sports coverage faced disruption for a second consecutive day.

-Match Of The Day aired for only 20 minutes on Saturday without accompanying commentary or analysis from pundits following a boycott in “solidarity” with former England player Lineker.
+Match Of The Day aired for only 20 minutes on Saturday without accompanying commentary or analysis from pundits following a boycott in “solidarity” with former England striker Lineker.

+And Sunday’s Match Of The Day 2 will follow a similar reduced format to Saturday night’s programme, the PA news agency understands.

+Uncertainty over Match Of The Day 2 grew on Saturday after main presenter Mark Chapman was absent from his BBC radio duties and Jermain Defoe announced he had pulled out of appearing as a pundit on the highlights show.

-Sunday’s Match Of The Day 2 and planned coverage of the Women’s Super League match between Chelsea and Manchester United are to also run with reduced formats, BBC News reported.
+The live coverage of Sunday’s Women’s Super League match between Chelsea and Manchester United is due to run on BBC Two with no pre-match presentation, but some form of commentary is expected, PA understands.

+Gabby Logan is also scheduled to host live coverage from 2.15pm as Scotland play Ireland at Murrayfield, but Six Nations coverage is not due to be disrupted.

+Radio 5 Live’s coverage was radically altered throughout the day on Saturday and there was a change to its Sunday schedules too, with its usual ‘Premier League Sunday’ show from midday to 2pm replaced by episodes of Sport’s Strangest Crimes.
+The afternoon’s two Premier League commentaries from 2pm remained on the schedules.

 Former BBC executive Peter Salmon, who was previously controller of BBC One and director of sport, told Sunday with Laura Kuenssberg the situation was “complex” and Lineker is a “major figure”.